 The number of groundwater bodies has decreased slightly from 3804 in the first RBMP to 3773 in the second RBMP (Table.5.2).
 3670 groundwater bodies remained unchanged since the first RBMP.
 3 626 of 3 773 groundwater bodies are not subject to monitoring for quantitative status (Table 5.1).
 This means that 96 % of groundwater bodies are not monitored.
 Monitoring now takes place in four of eight RBDs (Table 5.2).
-Some RBMPs indicated that grouping was applied42 according to relatively broad geological areas but only for groundwater bodies with good status and no identified risks.
-For each group, a sufficient number of representative groundwater bodies and monitoring points were assigned.
-In the RBMP for the Åland RBD it is stated that "groundwater monitoring is not specifically well implemented" Quantitative monitoring was reported for only one groundwater body and one source.
+Some RBMPs indicated that grouping was applied according to relatively broad geological areas but only for groundwater bodies with good status and no identified risks.
+For each group, a sufficient number of representative groundwater bodies and monitoring is not specifically well implemented".
+Quantitative monitoring was reported for only one groundwater body and one source.
 No further justification is given.